MicrosoftDocs/well-architected/well-architected/cost/monitor-reports.md

 You can view costs at different scopes, such as for a resource group or specific resource tags.
 Cost analysis provides built-in charts and custom views.
 You can also download the cost data in CSV format to analyze with other tools.

-For more information, see: [Quickstart: Explore and analyze costs with cost analysis](/azure/cost-management/quick-acm-cost-analysis).
+For more information, see [Quickstart: Explore and analyze costs with cost analysis](/azure/cost-management/quick-acm-cost-analysis).

 > [!NOTE]
 > There are many ways of purchasing Azure services.
 Not all services are supported by Azure cost management.
 For example, you obtain detailed billing information for services purchased through a Cloud Solution Provider (CSP) directly from the CSP.
 For more information about the supported cost data, see [Understand cost management data](/azure/cost-management/quick-acm-cost-analysis).